- NAU COVID-19 Updates and Resources

 Employees who determine that another employee is showing or describing symptoms such as fever, cough, sneezing, or shortness of breath should share their concerns with a supervisor.

 Supervisors should speak with the employee exhibiting symptoms, share what you or others have observed, and ask if the employee believes they may be sick or contagious.
 No specific medical information should be requested.

 - If the employee says they have a non-contagious condition such as allergies, ask them to be sure to follow recommended hygiene guidelines such as covering their mouth with a tissue when coughing or sneezing.

 - If the employee confirms that they are not feeling well and/or have the symptoms described, remind them that NAU and current health guidelines recommend that all employees that are sick need to stay home – then direct them to go home.

 - The employee can use accrued vacation, sick leave, or leave without pay if all other paid time off is exhausted or is unavailable to them.

-- As a supervisor, you can approve the employee to work from home if there is work to be done and the employee has the equipment and access to work from home.
+- As a supervisor, you can discuss with the employee options to temporarily work from home if there is work to be done and the employee has the equipment and access to work from home.

 - If the employee insists on remaining at work and you still have concerns, contact Human Resources at 928-523-2223.